ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 This allows us to store the bulky and/or precious cargo -- Docker images, Docker data volumes containing the CKAN databases, filestore, and config -- on a cheaper service.
 On the other hand, a snapshotting filesystem like btrfs is ideal for rolling backups.
-The same cost consideration might apply to any cloud-based providers.
+The same cost consideration might apply to other cloud-based providers.

 .. note:: This setup stores data in named volumes, mapped to folder locations which can be networked or local storage.